jenson/JavaScript-Closure-Minimal-Example/README.md

 ## What is a Closure?

-A closure is the combination of a function and the lexical environment within which that function was declared.
-Essentially, it allows an inner function to **access and remember** the variables of its outer function, even after the outer function has finished executing.
+A closure is the combination of a function and the lexical environment within which that function was declared. **Essentially, it allows an inner function to access and remember the variables of its outer function, even after the outer function has finished executing**.

 ---

 ## The Code Example

-### 1. The Function Definition (The Closure Factory)
+### The Function Definition (The Closure Factory)

 The `counterFnOuter` is a **factory function** that creates and returns a new function (`counterFnInner`) every time it's called.